Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index: Analyzing and Monitoring Benchmark Contamination with

 \subsection{Analysis}

 With \methodname{}, we can retrieve documents from the corpus that contain contaminated examples for further analysis.
-We use LLM-as-a-judge to categorize all dirty instances into following scenarios (see App.~\S\ref{app:annotation} for more details), with examples shown in Table \ref{tab:contam-example}:
+We use LLM-as-a-judge to categorize all dirty instances in Pile-train, DCLM-baseline, and CC-2025-05 into following scenarios (see App.~\S\ref{app:annotation} for more details), with examples shown in Table \ref{tab:contam-example}:

 \begin{itemize}[leftmargin=12pt, itemsep=-4pt, topsep=4pt] \item \textbf{Type 1: Question and answer appear as-is in corpus.} The question and correct answer appear in the corpus in the exact format as in benchmark entry.
 The model may memorize entirely from these data instead of performing capabilities examined in benchmarks.
 This accounts for 72.5\% of all dirty entries in Pile-train, 82.6\% on DCLM-baseline, and 58\% on CC-2025-05. \item \textbf{Type 2: Question appeared, answer in natural language.} The answer is expressed in natural language rather than the exact benchmark format, and model may directly infer the correct answer from it.
 This accounts for 4.5\% of all dirty entries in Pile-train, 2.1\% on DCLM-baseline, and 6.2\% on CC-2025-05. \item \textbf{Type 3: Question appeared, no corresponding answer.} The question (and maybe the multiple-choice options) appeared in the corpus, but correct answer is missing.
 This accounts for 18.1\% of all dirty entries in Pile-train, 10.9\% on DCLM-baseline, and 30.2\% on CC-2025-05. \item \textbf{Type 4: False positives.} There are documents that superficially match the question but are unrelated to the benchmark example.
 This happens on entries with a very short question.
 This accounts for 3.1\% of all dirty entries in Pile-train, 1\% on DCLM-baseline, and 3\% on CC-2025-05. \end{itemize}